-8. Renewal of the General Mandate for Interested Person Transactions
+10. Renewal of the General Mandate for Interested Person Transactions

-To consider and, if thought fit, to pass, with or without amendments, the following resolution as Ordinary Resolution:
+To consider and, if thought fit, to pass, with or without amendments, the following resolution as Ordinary Resolution:-

-"That for the purpose of Chapter 9 of the Listing Manual of the SGX-ST:
+"That for the purpose of Chapter 9 of the Listing Manual of the SGX-ST:-

-- (a) approval be and is hereby given for the Company, its subsidiaries and associated companies or any of them to enter into any of the transactions falling within the categories of Interested Person Transactions as described in pages 18 to 19 of this Annual Report, with any party who is of the class or classes of Interested Persons described in page 18 of this Annual Report, provided that such transactions are made on normal commercial terms, are not prejudicial to the interests of the Company and its minority Shareholders, and are in accordance with the review procedures for Interested Person Transactions as described in pages 19 to 23 of this Annual Report (the "IPT Mandate"); - (b) the IPT Mandate shall, unless revoked or varied by the Company in a general meeting, continue to be in force until the conclusion of the next Annual General Meeting of the Company; and
+- (a) approval be and is hereby given for the Company, its subsidiaries and associated companies or any of them to enter into any of the transactions falling within the categories of Interested Person Transactions as described in pages 20 and 21 of this Annual Report, with any party who is of the class or classes of Interested Persons described in page 20 of this Annual Report, provided that such transactions are made on normal commercial terms, are not prejudicial to the interests of the Company and its minority Shareholders, and are in accordance with the review procedures for Interested Person Transactions as described in pages 21 to 25 of this Annual Report (the "IPT Mandate"); - (b) the IPT Mandate shall, unless revoked or varied by the Company in a general meeting, continue to be in force until the conclusion of the next Annual General Meeting of the Company; and - (c) the Directors of the Company and each of them be and are hereby authorised to do all such acts and things (including executing all such documents as may be required) as they or he may consider expedient or necessary or in the interests of the Company to give effect to the IPT Mandate and/or this Ordinary Resolution." - 11.
+To transact such other ordinary business as can be transacted at an Annual General Meeting of the Company.